How to Apply

 - Three letters of recommendation

 Letters should speak to your previous academic work and potential for excellence in scholarly research, as well as your writing, teaching, and proficiency in French.
 They are usually from faculty members familiar with your intellectual work and promise.
-Letters must be submitted through ApplyYourself
+Letters must be submitted through the online application.

 - Demonstration of proficiency in French

-Your application should establish your command of French, in both your submitted writing sample and your letters of recommendation.
-Additionally, non-native speakers of French should contact the Director of Graduate Studies to set up an appointment for a phone interview or to make other arrangements if a phone interview is not possible.
+Your application should establish your command of French, in both the submitted writing sample and letters of recommendation.
+Additionally, after reviewing your application, non-native speakers of French may be contacted to set up an appointment to assess their command of the language.

-- Transcripts from each undergraduate and graduate institution you have attended (uploaded to ApplyYourself)
+- Transcripts from each undergraduate and graduate institution you have attended.
+Please see the instructions for submitting transcripts.

 In addition to the materials listed above, international applicants must send:

 - Certified copies of all academic records, including diplomas and records of grades or exam results.
-If the originals are in a language other than English or French, certified English translations must be provided (these documents may be uploaded directly to ApplyYourself)
+If the originals are in a language other than English or French, certified English translations must be provided.
+Please see the instructions for submitting transcripts for more information.

-For more information, visit the Graduate School's International Student Information page.
+For more information, visit the Graduate School's International Student Resources page.